psanse/Bfilt/bin/readme.txt

 x3 / layer 3: [6]-first value...x3[5]
 x4 / layer 4: [8]-first value...x4[1]

-The actual values of the variables (in brackets) are not available directly from the graph encoding, and have to be taken from the original BCSP instance in XCSP3 format.
+The actual values of the variables (in brackets, at the end of each line) are not available directly from the graph encoding, and have to be taken from the original BCSP instance in XCSP3 format.